 MUSCLE TURNS TO FAT

 This is in regards to strength training and muscle mass.
 There is a misconception out there amongst many people that if you stop lifting weights after many years, your muscles will suddenly turn to fat.
-This is in fact not correct.
-Physiologically, fat and muscle are 2 totally different things.
+This exercise myth is BUSTED.
+Fat and muscle are 2 totally different things.
 What happens when a person stops lifting weights is that their muscle becomes less defined, giving the illusion that they are fat.

-2. SQUATS ARE BAD FOR MY KNEES
+SQUATS ARE BAD FOR MY KNEES

-3. WOMEN GET TOO BULKY WHEN LIFTING HEAVY WEIGHTS
+WOMEN GET TOO BULKY WHEN LIFTING HEAVY WEIGHTS

-4. I CAN’T DEADLIFT, I WILL HURT MY BACK AGAIN
+I CAN’T DEADLIFT, I WILL HURT MY BACK AGAIN

 Deadlifts are encouraged because they involve a very functional human skill that we do every day, the ‘hip hinge’.
-Think about picking up something from the floor or even bending over properly to mop the floor or do the vacuuming?
+Think about picking up something from the floor or even bending over properly to mop the floor or pick up children’s toys?
 With both of these tasks, we have to push our hips back in order to use our legs to support ourselves rather than using our back.
-Don’t get me wrong, not everyone should start with deadlifting heavyweight from the floor, but at some point, in your rehabilitation or strength training, you should be doing some form of ‘Hip Hinge’ exercise to improve your strength and protect your back from future injury.
+Don’t get me wrong, not everyone should start with deadlifting heavyweight from the floor.
+It is important though at some point, in your rehabilitation or strength training, to be doing some form of ‘Hip Hinge’ exercise to improve your strength and protect your back from future injury.
 For further information on strength training check our or blog.

 IF I DO SITUPS I WILL LOSE WEIGHT FROM MY STOMACH

 Our bodies are complex and everyone is different, meaning that there isn’t a quick fix to a problem.
 Sorry guys, the only way to lose weight from our stomachs is to eat fewer kilojoules than we burn, allowing our bodies to burn fat.
-Genetically, we will lose weight from wherever the body wants to, and more than likely our stomach will be the last place it goes from.
-Being vigilant with exercise and following a strict diet, will go a long way to reducing our overall body weight, which, in time, will reduce the centimetres around your waist.
+Genetically, we will lose weight from wherever the body wants to.
+Unfortunately and more than likely our stomach will be the last place it goes from.
+Being vigilant with exercise and following a strict diet, will go a long way to reducing our overall body weight.
+Then, in time, this will reduce the centimetres around your waist.

 **All new exercise programs/routines should be created after an initial consultation with an Exercise Physiologist.
 For any more information on any of the myths spoken about today or if you have any other Exercise relates questions, feel free to give us a call in the clinic on 0419 159 903, email us at firstname.lastname@example.org or follow our Facebook page.